dolphyn/dolphyn/README.md

 - [ ] display connection errors
 - [ ] conversations
 - [ ] attachment search capability
+- [x] add support for 'Sent' 'Drafts' and 'Trash' mailboxes
 - [x] remove the hack made to prevent loading the BoxCtrl twice on login
 - [x] bug: current left menu not being shown as selected
 - [x] have the settings page have the same left menu as inboxes